-- (1) Staff and affiliates who have experienced sexual misconduct or sexual harassment are encouraged to seek assistance and support from a trusted supervisor or colleague, or from the University's Safer Communities Office, Staff Health Support Services or Employee Assistance Program, as appropriate and preferred by the staff member or affiliate. - Note: For information on supporting staff and affiliates who have experienced sexual misconduct or sexual harassment, see clause 7 of the Staff Sexual Misconduct Response Procedures 2023. - (2) Contact details for trauma-informed emergency and ongoing assistance and support are provided in Schedules 1 and 2 of the Staff Sexual Misconduct Response Procedures 2023 and on the University's Sexual Misconduct web page.
+- (1) Students and former students who have experienced sexual misconduct or sexual harassment are encouraged to seek assistance and support from a trusted member of the University's staff. - Note: For information on supporting students who have experienced sexual misconduct or sexual harassment, see clause 7 of the Student Sexual Misconduct Response Procedures 2018. - (2) Contact details for trauma-informed emergency and ongoing assistance and support are provided in Schedules 1 and 2 of the Student Sexual Misconduct Response Procedures and on the University's Sexual Misconduct' web page.